Reducing heart problems, preventing obesity, improving productivity—standing has many benefits.

 So, how can you reap the benefits of working on your feet without experiencing musculoskeletal pain?

-What follows are some helpful podiatrist tips to avoid discomfort.
+What follows are some helpful podiatrist tips to avoid discomfort and hurting your feet.

 Understand the risks of working on your feet